-Page 22-14 says "The following impacts were assessed by evaluating an alternative's potential to: (i) Result in wasteful, inefficient, or unnecessary consumption of energy resources, during project construction or operation or (ii) Conflict with or obstruct a state or local plan for renewable energy or energy efficiency."
+- 5. Page 22-14 states "The following impacts were assessed by evaluating an alternative's potential to: (i) Result in wasteful, inefficient, or unnecessary consumption of energy resources, during project construction or operation or (ii) Conflict with or obstruct a state or local plan for renewable energy or energy efficiency."
 While many other impacts are covered in other chapters (water supply, air quality & greenhouse gases, climate change, environmental justice etc.), energy that could have been used for other activities is not discussed.
-What if there are changes to the state or local plans for renewable energy or energy efficiency (e.g., shut down of nuclear plants)?
+What if there are changes to the state or local plans for renewable energy or energy or energy efficiency (e.g., shut down of the Diablo Canyon nuclear plant)? - 6.
 Under the topic of cumulative impacts, Table 22-17 lists plans for the future and their impacts on energy.
 This table, however, does not discuss impacts on energy demand and use but rather describes additional impacts that could occur.
 Cumulative impacts result when the effects of an action are added to or interact with other effects in a particular place and within a particular time.
-It is the combination of these effects, and any resulting environmental degradation, that should be the focus of cumulative impact analysis.
+It is the combination of these effects, and any resulting environmental degradation, that should be the focus of cumulative impact analysis. - 7.
 Based on Gov. Gavin Newsom's 2020 executive order, "The CARB [California Air Resources Board] established a ban on the sale of gasoline-powered cars by 2035," 35% of new vehicles will be required to produce zero emissions by 2026, increasing to 68% by 2030, and then 100% by 2035.
-Yet the report does not mention this ban and instead says the project will use vehicles (including worker vehicles) that use diesel and gasoline (page 27) even though the project goes to 2040.
-Later in the report, the EIR says "renewable features have also been incorporated into project construction including the installation of solar panels at the park-and-ride lots to power electric vans to move employees to construction sites and requiring the use of commercially available electric or hybrid vehicles."
-Shouldn't information about how the Delta Conveyance Project will meet this new rule be included?
+Yet the report does not mention this ban and instead states the project will rely on vehicles (including worker vehicles) that use diesel and gasoline (page 27) even though the project goes to 2040.
+Later in the report, the EIR states "renewable features have also been incorporated into project construction including the installation of solar panels at the park-and-ride lots to power electric vans to move employees to construction sites and requiring the use of commercially available electric or hybrid vehicles."
+Information about how the Delta Conveyance Project will meet this executive order should be included.

-- 1. Concerns noted in the section above should be addressed. - 2.
-The planned desalination plants appear to be outside the Delta Conveyance Project area.
-This point should be made on page 22-26.
+- 1. The planned desalination plants appear to be outside the Delta Conveyance Project area.
+This point should be made on page 22-26. - 2.
+We recommend that additional concerns raised above also be addressed.

-Chapter 23: Air Quality and Greenhouse Gas Emissions
+Chapter 23: Air Quality and Greenhouse Gas Emissions Strengths

 This chapter addresses construction, operations, and maintenance impacts of the project on local air quality and GHG for the construction period (~12 years) and the period of long-term operations and maintenance.
 Compensatory mitigation and additional measures for pollution control are discussed in the context of federal and state environmental standards (National Ambient Air Quality Standards and California Ambient Air Quality Standards).
-Obviously, the project generates additional air pollutants, and the challenge is to keep them at LTS levels.
-Mitigation measures are proposed to achieve net zero GHG emissions, and calculations show GHG increase after mitigation would be LTS.
+Obviously, the project generates additional air pollutants, and the challenge is to keep them at less than significant levels.
+Mitigation measures are proposed to achieve net zero GHG emissions, and calculations show GHG increase after mitigation would be less than significant.
 Appendixes 1-2 presents pollution inventories.
-A health risk analysis is presented in Appendix 3-4.
-Comparative evaluation of alternatives is well done.
+A health risk analysis is presented in Appendix 3-4 Comparative evaluation of alternatives is well done.

 A rigorous health impact assessment is made for extended operational periods, mainly for cancer risks.
-For the worst-case scenarios of continuous exposure during a person's lifetime at the South Delta Outlet and Control Structure, the health risks are reckoned to be LTS.
-(Tables 23-86/87).
-GHG impacts are also LTS given expected emergence of new technologies.
+For the worst-case scenarios of continuous exposure during a person's lifetime at the South Delta Outlet and Control Structure, the health risks are reckoned to be less than significant (Tables 23-86/87).
+GHG impacts are also less than significant given expected emergence of new technologies.